jojo23333/STPAN/README.md

 # STPAN: Learning spatial and spatio-temporal pixel aggregations for image and video denoising
 This is a official implementation of the paper *Learning spatial and spatio-temporal pixel aggregations for image and video denoising*.
 The pytorch implementation is still under preparation and will be released soon.

-Please see tf branch for original implementation and models.
+**Please see tf branch for original implementation and models.**

+**Thanks to z-bingo for implementing our method in https://github.com/z-bingo/Deformable-Kernels-For-Video-Denoising.git**

 ## TODOs
 - [x] Release SPAN and PAN code